CP1404/Practicals/prac_07/README.md

 -   Remove the convert button (comment it out) and make the result appear immediately when either text is entered or the up/down buttons are pressed (you can handle this with Kivy's `on_text` event)

+-   Did you use a `CONSTANT` in your conversion calculation?
+    Do this now if you haven't already.

 **Note:** The solution to this is provided (convert_m_km.py/kv).
 Don't just copy it, but do use it if you get stuck, and/or to compare your solution to ours.